AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 ---

-# Collaboration & Communication Use Scenario (Teacher ↔ Developer)
+## 3.Collaboration & Communication Use Scenario (Teacher ↔ Developer)

 Collaboration and communication form the backbone of aligning education with industry expectations.
 In this domain, developers articulate evolving workplace practices and skill requirements, while teachers adapt and refine curricula to prepare students accordingly.
 The interaction ensures that soft skills—such as teamwork, communication, and responsible AI use—are integrated into both teaching and professional workflows.